kbarbary/tinynn/README.md

 tinynn
 ======

-Really minimal implementation of a simple fully-connected deep neural network, just for my own education!
-The implemetation is in `tinynn.py`.
+Basic implementation of neural networks implemented with numpy, just for my own education.
+It's just like all the other ones.
-`run.py` downloads the MNIST handwritten digits dataset and trains a model on the data.